-Opened: October 1, 1971, Renamed Prince Charming Regal Carousel from Cinderella’s Golden Carousel on May 25, 2010.
+Opened: October 1, 1971, Renamed Prince Charming Regal Carrousel from Cinderella’s Golden Carrousel on May 25, 2010.

 Location: In the middle of Fantasyland